ritsec/Fox-Hunting/README.md

 ## Usage
 ```
-usage: access_point_tracker.py [-h] bssid
+usage: access_point_tracker.py [-h] [-a] [-c] bssid

 positional arguments:
   bssid        the bssid to track

 optional arguments:
   -h, --help   show this help message and exit
+  -a, --all    print all available access points
+  -c, --clear  clear tracking line on each update
 ```